antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 Open the **IT Support Team** Security Group.

-The Overview page displays useful information including:
+The Overview page provides information about the group, including:

-- Group name.
+- Group name
-- Group type.
+- Group type
-- Membership type.
+- Membership type
-- Creation date.
+- Creation date
-- Number of members.
+- Number of members

+Reviewing the Overview page confirms that the Security Group was created successfully and is ready to be used throughout the Microsoft Intune laboratory.

-This existing Security Group will be reused throughout the remaining chapters when deploying applications, assigning compliance policies and configuring device settings.
+This Security Group will be reused in later chapters when deploying applications, assigning compliance policies and configuring device settings.

+Using an existing Security Group also reflects how Microsoft Intune is typically deployed in enterprise environments, where identities and groups are usually created before endpoint management begins.

 ![IT Support Team Security Group](screenshots/intune-security-group.png)